 If you’re like me, you only think about a surge protector for your garage door opener if something terrible happens, like power outages or a catastrophic surge.

-I recently needed to look for an adapter to add an additional outlet up there.
-When they built my house they added a single receptacle outlet, which essentially makes it so my garage door opener is on a dedicated circuit.
+When my house was built, they added a single receptacle outlet, so my garage door opener is on a dedicated circuit.

-Since you all seemed to really like my roundup of the best garage surge protectors, I decided to do the same sort of test with a few of the most popular garage door opener surge protectors.
+Since my roundup of the best garage surge protectors was so popular, I ran the same test with a few of the most popular garage door opener surge protectors.